oVirt/ovirt-site/source/db-issues/dbfacade-dao-and-transaction.html.md

-Modify DAO interface and implementation for the BE Modify tests for all relevant DAO implementation calls Modify test data for your BE in fixtures.xml file Modify any Query objects needed for accessing the BE data from clients Run the upgrade script
+Modify DAO interface and implementation for the BE Modify tests for all relevant DAO implementation calls Modify test data for your BE in fixtures.xml file Modify any Query objects/parameters needed for accessing the BE data from clients Run the upgrade script
 Run the BE tests and verify that your BE is working as expected